HyunCafe/odin-todoapp/projectapproach.md

 Features Finished
 // Draggable between eachother as well as each column
 // Feat: Add counter on each column representing total tasks
+// Feat: Blue indicator for completed tasks, and listens for on drop.